Edit this wiki page Follow

 For further details: Nightveil

-When AC Comics began publishing new Phantom Lady stories in the 1970's and DC threatened to sue, AC changed the name of their Phantom Lady to the Blue Bulleteer and changed her civilian identity name from Sandra Knight to Laura Wright.
-The Blue Bulleteer wore an even skimpier version of Phantom Lady's blue-and-red costume from the Fox Feature era.
-Unlike Phantom Lady, the character employed a pair of revolvers as weapons and wore a blue mask.
-But in a nod to her previous identity, Laura Wright was still the daughter of a U.S. Senator.
+When AC Comics began publishing new Phantom Lady stories in the 1970's and DC threatened to sue, AC changed the name of their Phantom Lady to the Blue Bulleteer and changed her civilian identity from Sandra Knight to Laura Wright.
+To reflect her new superhero name, she no longer had a "black light ray projector;" instead she was an expert markswoman and employed a pair of revolvers as weapons.
+She still wore the same skimpy costume that AC's Phantom Lady wore previously, but with red holsters added to her belt.
+In a nod to her previous identity, Laura Wright was the daughter of a U.S. Senator.

 Shadow Lady